WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 * **Layer** - here defined the layer, what is owner of this BGO.
 All items at first are a members of "Default" layer.

 * **Z-Layer** - defining the displaying priority: over or under other items.
-(Avaialbe only for LVLX format)
+(Available only for LVLX format)
 * **Z-Offset** - Is a helpful value which allow to order BGO's which displaying over/under each other.
-(Avaialbe only for LVLX format)
+(Available only for LVLX format)

 * **Sorting priority** - The special option using only for SMBX LVL file format saving process as workaround, but not save into them.

 This option can be used only as hack of SMBX to force display background BGO as foreground.
 This option don't defining Z-value, which a real foreground/background position index.
 This option defining the sequence of array items for BGO in file.

 _BGO Properties toolbox_